AP Glossary

 Bankroll

 The total money a player has allocated specifically for advantage play sessions.
-Proper bankroll management ensures you can survive the natural variance of +EV play without going broke.
+Proper bankroll management ensures you can survive the natural variance of player-favorable play without going broke.

 Session Bankroll